 Planet 51 is shown regularly on Cartoon Network for seemingly no reason at very random times of the day.

 From '99 to 2005 you could not go one day without seeing either Dexter's Laboratory or The Powerpuff Girls playing on the network.
-Both of these shows were practically CN's mascots during that time.
-Even worse, when Cartoon Network finally canceled Looney Tunes in 2004, what took its timeslot?
-Dexter's Laboratory reruns.
+Both of these shows were practically CN's mascots during that time, to the point that when Cartoon Network finally canceled Looney Tunes in 2004 it was replaced by Dexter reruns.

 Also, in the mid-2000s, they would show nothing but Codename: Kids Next Door back to back on Saturday mornings.
 The show also replaced Looney Tunes and other classic cartoons as "Toon Extras" in early 2004.

 Ed, Edd n Eddy is certainly worth a mention.
 Since its debut in January 1999, it has been a big hit on Cartoon Network, has aired a total of 70 episodes running through 5 and 1/4 seasons and a series-ending movie and, even after being out of production for years, it still airs at least 2 episodes every Monday-Friday.
 Suffice it to say, it is admired by both viewers and CN.

 Courage the Cowardly Dog became the new 'it' show during and after the reign of PPG and Dexter's Lab, then, even after it was cancelled, it came back sometime during the late 2000's and could be seen airing every day for a time during 2010 and early 2011, though that's since ceased.
 It has since returned in 2013 as part of Cartoon Network's regular programming.
 For some reason, ever since Courage was rerun, "The Curse of Ramses" would show more often than any other episode by a substantial margin.